Knapp's relational development model: Termination

 During the termination stage, both people that were in the relationship decide to end their connection with one another.
 No longer are they both receiving a mutually satisfying outcome from being with one another.
 Neither one of them is happy and the relationship must come to an end.
 In this model, this step is unavoidable and relationships can terminate at any time.
 Termination can occur due to physical separation, growing socially or psychologically apart, or the death of one of the partners.
-Communication in this stage is marked by distance (an attempt to put psychological and physical barriers between partners) and disassociation (messages that prepare one or both parties for their life without the other).
+Communication in this stage is marked by distance (an attempt to put psychological and physical barriers between partners) and dissociation (messages that prepare one or both parties for their life without the other).

 Summary of movement through the stages

 According to Knapp, movement through the stages has the following characteristics: